 As I re-engage into this digital world again, my goal is to live in perfect PEACE and to do that by trusting God in all things, and setting boundaries for myself.
 These boundaries are going to look like specific times that I am allowing myself to “scroll”, and/or post, and making sure I keep that piece of my life (that I do enjoy) in check.
 I think simply being aware of it is half the battle and often a great place to start.

 Stopping the spinning was the first thing that needed to happen at the end of 2019 so that I could effectively vision cast and seek God’s will for myself and our family for 2020!
-I’ll be sharing more soon on the process my husband and I go through to do that each year, and what that looked like for us this year.
-So stay tuned!
+If you’d like to read about what that looks like and the process my husband and I go through to do this each year, check out my post on “How I Begin My New Year”!

 I love when some of the biggest life lessons happen over a five minute discussion….in the car.
 Last year, my morning school drop-off routine consisted of driving my oldest daughter to her school, and then a quick five minute drive to drop my youngest to her’s.
 I love those rare occasions when I get one-on-one time with my girls.
 It’s definitely a luxury, and I always looked forward to this brief time with Katherine, my youngest.